sil-dictionary-lexical-services/CheckCrossRefs/README.md

   * SampleEnglish-BeforeCheckRefs.db	Sample input file
   * check_cf-Eng.ini					The .ini file, customized for this database
-  * check_cf_special-Eng.pl				The script modified to use this custom .ini file (search for "EDIT THIS" to see where the .ini file is specified)
+  * check_cf_special-Eng.pl				The script modified to use this custom .ini file (search for "EDIT THE FOLLOWING LINE" to see where the .ini file is specified)

 SAMPLE USAGE:
  To run this customized script on this sample data, type the following at the command line, when